Tulip-Dev/tulip/doc/python/graphdatastorage.rst

 For each data type that can be attached to graph elements, there is a specific property class.
 Below is an exhaustive list of these classes:

-	* :class:`tlp.BooleanProperty` : associate boolean values to nodes and edges
+        * :class:`tlp.BooleanProperty` : associate Boolean values to nodes and edges
 	* :class:`tlp.ColorProperty` : associate colors (r,g,b,a) to nodes and edges
 	* :class:`tlp.DoubleProperty`: associate floating point values to nodes and edges
 	* :class:`tlp.IntegerProperty`: associate integer values to nodes and edges